-On the contrary, some perspective claimed that the Nenek Kebayan is not the guardian archetype, but a shadow archetype instead.
-Mentioned by Peletz (1996, p.370) the Nenek Kebayan is a grandmother spirit that resides alone in the jungle or forest.
+On the contrary, some perspective claim that the Nenek Kebayan is not the guardian archetype, but a shadow archetype instead.
+Mentioned by Peletz (1996, p.370) the Nenek Kebayan is a grandmother spirit who resides alone in the jungle or forest.
 In relation to this, Sanjay Krishnan (2007, p.101) the Nenek Kebayan is a spirit of “the rice planting old lady”.
-The Nenek Kebayan is not just a figure of lore but there are reporting claiming that the Nenek Kebayan haunts human beings.
+The Nenek Kebayan is not just a figure of past folklore but there are newspaper reports claiming that the Nenek Kebayan haunts human beings.
 Reported by Harian Metro dated on November 2016, in FELDA Pasoh Negeri Sembilan, children have been frequently haunted and possessed by the Nenek Kebayan.
 Some locals refer the Nenek Kebayan that haunts their children as the Nenek Harimau, children that have been reportedly haunted by this mystical guise showing symptoms of possession (Harian Metro, 2016).
-Abdullah Bukhari Abdul Rahim Al-Hafiz (2012) suggests the guise of the Nenek Kebayan and other Hantu in the Malay lore as a subcategory of djinn.
+Abdullah Bukhari Abdul Rahim Al-Hafiz (2012) suggests the guise of the Nenek Kebayan and other Hantu in the Malay lore are a subcategory of djinn.
 These djinns promise on the demise of Muslims by diverting their faith (Berita Harian Online, 2015).
 Largely, in the context of the Malay world, the Nenek Kebayan is a spirit that appears in the form of an old lady that resides in the forest in which functions to either divert the Muslim faith, a wise mystical guise or an evil guardian of the forest.

-In discussing the episode of the Nenek Kebayan in the Western context, this mystical guise is referred to as witch-(es) and they have a different set of convention in comparison to the Malaysian Nenek Kebayan.
+In discussing the episode of the Nenek Kebayan in the Western context, this mystical guise is referred to as witch-(es) and they have a different set of conventions in comparison to the Malaysian Nenek Kebayan.
 Instead of a supernatural guise, a witch is an individual who practices, masters, dwells and bonds with the supernatural (Bane, 2012, p.1).
-Summers (2012, p.12) inserts that, the witch have the knowledge of a necromancer (the one who able to gain revelation from the dead, foretelling and divination), a sorcerer (the one who practices magic arts and enchantment) and a Satanists (the one who devotes him or herself to Satan).
+Summers (2012, p.12) asserts that the witch possesses the knowledge of a necromancer (the one who is able to gain revelation from the dead, foretelling and divination), a sorcerer (the one who practices magic arts and enchantment) and a Satanist (the one who devotes him or herself to Satan).
 On the same field, Bane (2012, p.1) also further dictates that witch’s identity is not complete without its familiar.
 Commented by Grimassi (2003, p.
 2) the witch’s familiar primarily functions as a mediator the spirit world and becomes the witch’s partner to conjure diabolical spells to its victim.
 Guiley (2008, P.123) further explains the witch’s familiar can be from the range of black cats, dogs and even creepy crawlers such as cockroaches and ants.
-The witch also shares a few similarities with the Nenek Kebayan which are, the witch also appears in folklores and it has healing abilities.
+The witch also shares a few similarities with the Nenek Kebayan -- the witch also appears in folklores and it has healing abilities.
 The witch figure has appeared in a worldwide scale of folktales and mythologies.
 In fact, in most episodes of the witch’s appearance is as an antagonist.
 Taking example in one of Shakespearean classic entitled Macbeth.
 The three witches appear in front of Macbeth giving premonition on Macbeth’s rise to the throne (Cahn, 1996, p.181) Unfortunately, such premonition made by the three witches is nothing more than a lie, the witches are only toying with Macbeth’s vulnerability and care less of the outcome (Cahn, 1996, p.181).
 Cahn (1996, p.181) further dictates that, the figure of the witch has always been associated with evil as they are in the same league as the devil due to their traits such as able to fly, to vanish, conjure spirits, storms, curses and inflict diseases.